Frequently Asked Questions

 To Grill: Before placing on the grill, lightly brush salmon with olive oil and desired seasonings.
 Next, place fillet skin side up on a hot grill.
 Flip fillet to skin side down after a couple minutes.
 If grilling salmon steaks, place flat side down on grill.
 After a couple of minutes flip the steak so that the side that was previously up is now in contact with the grill rack.
 Cook fish until flesh begins to turn opaque.
 Salmon should be flaky – once you can insert a fork through the fillet without meeting resistance your fish is done.

-To Bake: Pre-heat oven to 3750.
-Place fillet skin side down on a foil covered cookie sheet.
+To Bake: Pre-heat oven to 375o.
+Place fillet skin side down on a foil covered or lightly greased cookie sheet.
 Similarly, for salmon steaks set flat side down on cookie sheet.
 Lightly brush the fillet with olive oil and desired rubs or seasonings.
 Cook until the fillet begins to turn opaque and can easily be flaked with a fork – about 15-20 minutes.

 To Broil: Lightly brush salmon with olive oil and desired seasonings.
-Place salmon on a foil covered cookie sheet on the middle oven rack.
+Place salmon on a foil covered or lightly greased cookie sheet on the middle oven rack.
 Broil for about 10 minutes or until the fish can easily be flaked with a fork.

-For more recipes or for further information on cooking frozen fish check out the Alaska Seafood Marketing Institute’s website at www.alaskaseafood.org.
+For more recipes or for further information on cooking frozen fish check out the Alaska Seafood Marketing Institute’s website here.

 Do you have recipes available?